gozfree/gear-lib/liblog/README.md

 ##liblog
 This is a simple log library.

-The name of android version is called libglog because -llog is used in original android :-(

 Support linux(x86, arm), android, ios, and support write log to stderr, file or rsyslog.

 ##How To Use